DRAM 306/3.0 Canadian Drama

-Drama 306: Drama, Theatre and Performance from sea to sea to sea on Turtle Island
+Drama 306: Drama, Theatre and Performance from coast to coast to coast on Turtle Island/Canada

 Each member of our seminar will have the opportunity to present their inquiries into drama and theatre on these territories in oral and written forms, in smaller assignments throughout the term and in a final substantial project of inquiry.